Lukáš Haraslín: 2019–20

 The 2019–20 season saw the club qualify for the 2019–20 UEFA Europa League and play in the Polish Super Cup.
 Haraslín scored twice in the Super Cup final as Lechia beat Piast Gliwice 3–1.
 In the Europa League, Lechia was drawn against Brøndby IF.
 Haraslín played in both games as Lechia lost the tie 5–3 on aggregate.
 Haraslín made his 100th appearance for Lechia in July 2019 against Wisła Kraków.
 In total, Haraslín made 121 appearances for Lechia with 16 goals in all competitions.

 Later career

 In January 2020, Haraslín went on loan to Italian club Sassuolo, with having an obligation to buy at the end of the loan period.

 In August 2021, Haraslín went on loan to Czech side Sparta Prague with an option to buy at the end of the loan period.
 On 23 February 2024, he signed permanently a new multi-year contract.

 On 16 July 2025, Haraslín was named Sparta's captain and signed a new multi-year contract.

+On 12 August 2026, Haraslín signed a contract with Saudi Pro League club Al Fateh until 2029.